ic3Dragon/langloom/readme.md

 ## Example Workflow

-- Pull latest confirmed translations into codebase with and remove old files `langloom pull-latest --confirmed --clear`.
+- Pull latest confirmed translations into codebase and clear old files `langloom pull-latest --confirmed --clear`.
 - Extract keys into your locale file using your typical method.
 - Remove keys from the base file that are no longer in use.
 - Update values and key names of keys that exist in the project.